dakota-hawkins/pytorch_fun/README.md

-# pytorch_fun
-New boot goofin with PyTorch
+# New boot goofin with PyTorch

-Playing around with PyTorch as I explore, review, and re-explore Deep Learning basics, practices, and implementation strategies.
+Playing around with PyTorch as I review, explore, and re-explore Deep Learning basics, practices, and implementation strategies.

 ## Contents